Interdisciplinary Concentration (MIS)

 - Proposals require the approval of the sponsoring dean(s) of the college(s) involved in the interdisciplinary program offering.
 (See signature page above.)

-- The provost, on behalf of the university president, will make the final decision on approval of the new MIS concentration.
+- The provost, on behalf of the university president, will make the final decision on implementation of the proposal (USG approval is not required for this type of proposal except as noted in step 6 above).